CIUDSE/openmct-cesium-plugin/README.md

 ![screenshot](./screenshots/cesium-plugin.webp)

-Example usage in `index.js`
+Example usage in `index.js`.

+`yarn install` to install dependencies.

-`yarn build` to create a bundle in `./dist`
+`yarn build` to create a bundle in `./dist`.

-`yarn start` to create a devserver with openmct and your plugin
+`yarn start` to create a devserver with openmct and your plugin.